Skip to main content

 Source

-Find the best matching ReductionEntry for a (source_name, target_name) pair given the caller’s current source variant.
+Find the matching ReductionEntry for a (source_name, target_name) pair given exact source and target variants.

 Source§